uecode/common-bundle/README.md

 Symfony Uecode Common Bundle
 ============

-This bundle creates a simple way to incorporate Uecode into Symfony
+This bundle creates a simple way to incorporate Underground Elephant base code into Symfony

 ## Installation

 1. Add to composer.json under `require`

 ```
-"uecode/common-bundle": "dev-master",
+"uecode/common-bundle": "0.1.0",
 ```

 2. Register in `AppKernel`